 Sweet and Sour Mix Recipe

-This last method is great for a last-minute sour mix if you already have the syrup in stock.
-It's also handy if you're making a large batch of simple syrup and want to divide it to create sour mix at the same time.
+- Method 3: Combine one part of pre-made simple syrup with one part lemon or lime juice (or equal parts of the two fruits).
+This makes a great last-minute sour mix if you already have the syrup in stock.
+It's also convenient when making a large batch of simple syrup because you can divide it to create sour mix at the same time.

 You can also make it with either lemon or lime juice exclusively by using 2 cups (or parts) of either juice.
 For instance, you might want to use a lime sour mix in a frozen lime margarita to enhance that fruit's flavor.
-In a similar fashion, the honey bun recipe specifically calls for "fresh lemon sour."
+In a similar fashion, the cable car recipe specifically calls for fresh lemon sour.

 - The best sour mix uses fresh citrus juice.
 This adds to the natural taste and many bottled lime and lemon juices are already sweetened.
-If you use one that is, you might want to reduce the sugar slightly.
+If you use one that is, slightly reduce the sugar when making the sour.

 Using Sour Mix in Drinks

-For instance, you can replace the syrup and lemon juice of the popular Tom Collins with a single shot of sour mix.
+Sour mix is also a shortcut for cocktails that call for simple syrup and either lemon or lime juices separately.
+It's useful for many of the classic cocktails that were developed before sour mix was widely used in the bar.
+For instance, you can replace the syrup and lemon juice of the Tom Collins with a single shot of sour mix.
 The New Orleans Fizz is another great example because the recipe uses both lemon and lime juices along with syrup.
 If you do this substitution, you may have to use more or less sour mix than the recipe calls for to obtain a balanced cocktail.